 BSST LLC was established in August 2000 by Dr. Lon E. Bell, the founder of Amerigon.
 BSST is engaged in a research and product development effort to improve the efficiency of thermoelectric devices.
 In September 2000, we entered into an option agreement with BSST to purchase a 90% interest in BSST for an aggregate of \$2,000,000.
 We paid \$150,000 to BSST for the option rights at that time.
 The original option agreement was amended to extend the termination date from January 31, 2001 to May 31, 2001, in exchange for additional option payments totaling \$360,000.
 On May 31, 2001, we exercised our option by paying \$400,000 to BSST.
 As of December 31, 2002, we had paid to BSST \$2,000,000.
 We have, as the majority owner of BSST, certain funding obligations to BSST of up to \$500,000 per year.
+Potential incentive and option agreements for BSST management could reduce the 90% ownership interest to 75% over time if all incentive targets are achieved and all of the options are awarded.

-Until we are selling units in the automotive market with adequate volumes and margin, we expect to incur losses.
-Through June 2003 the production volumes for the Ford Expedition, Lincoln Navigator, Lincoln LS, Lincoln Aviator, Lexus LS 430, Toyota Celsior, Infiniti Q45 and M45 were not sufficient to break even.
-The addition of the announced new programs of the Cadillac XLR, Cadillac DeVille, Cadillac Escalade and Mercury Monterey is expected to generate sufficient volume by the 4th quarter of 2003 to at least obtain break-even results.
+For the Third Quarter ending September 2003, unit production volumes were sufficient to break even excluding the non-cash charge of \$160,000 for the expected warrant to Ford Motor Company.
+The ramp-up of the new programs for the Cadillac XLR, Cadillac DeVille, Cadillac Escalade, Mercury Monterey and Hyundai Equus is expected to generate sufficient volume for the Fourth Quarter of 2003 to achieve profitable results.
 We are working with many automobile manufacturers for future introduction of our CCS technology, but there is no guarantee these manufacturers will introduce our products.

 We have funded our financial needs from inception primarily through net proceeds received through our initial public offering, as well as other equity and debt financings.
-At June 30, 2003, we had cash and cash equivalents of \$454,000 and working capital of \$2,775,000.
-Based on our current operating plan, management believes cash at June 30, 2003 along with proceeds accounts receivable-based financing will be sufficient to meet operating needs through the end of 2003.
+At September 30, 2003, we had cash and cash equivalents of \$44,000 and working capital of \$3,111,000.
+Based on our current operating plan, management believes cash at September 30, 2003 along with proceeds from accounts receivable-based financing will be sufficient to meet our operating needs.